edhirst/MODAnalyzer/README.md

 6. Produce plots using the DAT file produced in step (5).

 This repository is concerned with steps (4) to (6) only.
-Steps (1) to (3) are carried out by the [MODProducer](https://github.com/rmastand/MODProducer/ "MODProducer") package.
+Steps (1) to (3) are carried out by the [MODProducer](https://github.com/tripatheea/MODProducer/ "MODProducer") package.

 ## Usage Instruction

 ### Preparation

- - Install [FastJet](http://www.fastjet.fr/ "FastJet") (in addition to fastjet-contrib).
+ - Install [FastJet](http://www.fastjet.fr/ "FastJet").
 Note the path to FastJet config.

  - Open `./Makefile` and paste the path to FastJet config to the **PATH\_TO\_FASTJET** variable on line 5.
-You will likely end up with a path ending with 'fastjet-install/bin/fastjet-config'

- -  Note the path to the directory that contains the MOD files you've produced from the [MODProducer](https://github.com/rmastand/MODProducer/ "MODProducer") package.
+ -  Note the path to the directory that contains the MOD files you've produced from the [MODProducer](https://github.com/tripatheea/MODProducer/ "MODProducer") package.

  - Compile everything with `make`.